 An example: You have been very busy all week so you keep putting off taking that online quiz for your favorite class Legal Psychology.
-It is finally time for you to take the quiz so you put on your most comfortable Snuggie, crawl into your memory foam bed and turn on your notebook to take the quiz and then you say, "Son of a &^%&!" because your internet goes out so you have no way of accessing the quiz now.
+It is finally time for you to take the quiz so you put on your most comfortable Snuggie, crawl into your memory foam bed and turn on your notebook to take the quiz and then you say, "Son of a &^\%&!" because your internet goes out so you have no way of accessing the quiz now.
 You look at the clock and now there is only 20 minutes before the deadline so you don't even have time go to a local Starbucks to access the internet.
 So you email me panicked, telling me about this horrible situation and plead for me to allow you to take the quiz late.
 Well unfortunately, unlike Lloyd Christmas who famously said "So you're telling me there's a chance.
 YEAH!", you have NO chance of earning points for late work so please make sure you turn your assignments in on time.
 So please, please, please, please be responsible and make sure you do not wait until the last minute to do any of your graded assignments.
+Makeups are not allowed under any circumstances, as I already allow you to drop your lowest quiz and discussion grades in case of any emergencies.
 Of note, if the Canvas website experiences course wide technical difficulties deadlines will be adjusted to allow for completion of assignments.
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.